opensearch-project/documentation-website/_integrations/index.md

 ## View integrations

 To view an integration, view the dashboard associated with the integration.
 If the integration doesn't have an associated dashboard, select the desired integration listed under the **Installed** window.
-View the integration details, including assets, such as index patterns, searches, visualizations, and dashboards, and fields, such as severity, number, and text.
+View the integration details, such as assets and fields.

 ## Add integrations